The South Africa Slums:

 Unlike the compressed tiny shack communities of the Cape Flats, in the South Africa slums of Johannesburg the people mainly reside in high rise apartment buildings, especially in Hillbrow and Berea, the home of Ponte City, a former high rise public housing complex that was infamous during its existence.
 In the neighboring community of Yeoville, some streets may resemblance the city of Detroit or other impoverish communities of the United States.

 Brief History of South Africa Slums

-Brief history of the Cape Flats, during the apartheid, when the city was under white rule, many Africans were forced out of their homes and communities and were placed in designated areas, known as the Cape Flats, as the Group Areas Act led to the takeover.
+Brief history of the Cape Flats, during the apartheid, when the city was under white rule, many Africans were forced out of their homes and communities and were placed in designated areas known as the Cape Flats.
+This was due to the Group Areas Act, a law that led to the takeover of ones land.

-With the removement, many lost structure, foundation, their culture, and stability as the disenfranchisement led to poverty and a lack of resources, which almost always leads to crime as gangs replace the former family structure.
+With the removing of residents, many families, and society as a whole, lost structure, foundation, culture, and stability as the disenfranchisement led to poverty and a lack of resources.
+This almost always leads to crime as gangs replace the former family structure.

 To summarize, the Apartheid truly changed the makeup of the South African communities.
 The impoverish and gang infested communities of today were purposely designed during the Apartheid.

 Gang activity has been around for generations, but decade by decade the South Africa gangs increase their activities with crimes and violence as authorities would turn a blind eye to their doings, unless it affected the white communities.